ChumpChief/ProjectTemplate/README.md

 ### Synchronized versions

 This repo elects to synchronize version numbers across packages.
-Making changes to any package and releasing will bump the version number for all packages according to the included changesets.
+Making changes to any package and releasing will bump the version number for all packages.

 ### Release branches